shinstitute/project_leaders_2025/index.md

 ---
 layout: default
-title: SHI Collaboration Profiles
+title: SHI BE@US-RSE25 Participant Profiles
-description: Profile pages for Sustainable Horizons Institute collaborators
+description: Profile pages for Sustainable Horizons Institute BE@US-RSE25 participants
 ---

-# SHI Collaboration Profiles

-## Our Collaborators
+## Our Participants

 <div class="profiles-grid">
 {% for profile in site.profiles %}